Michael J. Tougias: Career

 An avid fisherman, Tougias became a self-syndicated outdoors writer in 1990.
 At the time he was also managing a division of a major insurance company.
-He published the first of 25 books in 1998.
+He published the first of 39 books in 1998.

-He travels to more than 100 small and large speaking engagements a year to discuss his books and other topics, including "Survival Stories," lessons learned from those who were shipwrecked.
-U.S. Coast Guardsmen and sailors are frequent audiences; Tougias' last six books have been accounts of historic sea rescues by the Coast Guard, often in the Gulf Stream.

 His book The Finest Hours: The True Story Behind the US Coast Guard's Most Daring Rescue (2009), co-authored with Casey Sherman, was adapted as a Disney film by the same name, released in 2016.

-Tougias is a frequent guest on NPR programs, The Weather Channel, Fox & Friends, 20/20, and national talk shows.

 Education

 He attended Boston College (1973–74) and graduated from Saint Michael's College in Vermont in 1977.

 Personal life

 He lives in Massachusetts and Florida.

-He has a daughter, Kristin, with whom he wrote a memoir entitled The Cringe Chronicles.